Moosieus/blog/content/gen_statem_in_context.md

 - Messages are handled in the order received.

 `:gen_statem` is an abstraction of a state machine atop `GenServer`.
 By specifying:
-- The possible states a `GenServer` can be in
+- The possible states a `GenServer` can be in.
-- What messages it can handle in what states
+- What messages it can handle in what states.
-- How those messages transition our `GenServer` from one state to the next
+- How those messages transition our `GenServer` from one state to the next.

 We gain the following amenities:
 - Postponing the handling messages until our `GenServer` is in a state to handle them.
-- Comprehensive and easy to use timeouts
+- Comprehensive and easy to use timeouts.
-- State enter calls which always perform some task when its state is entered
+- State enter calls which always perform some task when its state is entered.
-- Colocated callback functions for each state
+- Colocated callback functions for each state.
-- Easy to use internal messaging and handling
+- Easy to use internal messaging and handling.

 ## When's it appropriate to use?
 The official [:gen_statem behaviour docs](https://www.erlang.org/doc/design_principles/statem#when-to-use-gen_statem) provide guidance here, but I'd like to provide more concrete examples.